rofrol/closeyoureyesnow/README.md

 ## Green tea better then coffee

-I try to not drin coffee.
+I try to not drink coffee.
 If I need to wake up mysefl, I just drink green tea more frequently.
 Or infuse more leaves in a cup.

 ## Eating